-To help you remember those ALL year long, I created a poster that you can print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.
+To help you with this, I created a “Curiosity Compassion Confidence” poster for you to print out, personalize, and post on your wall where you’ll see it, remember it, practice it, and believe it — that’s the important part.

 A few books that illustrate curiosity, compassion, and confidence are

 What Do You Do With an Idea?
 By Kobi Yamada